+As for the effectiveness of hypnosis as a tool to treat children, there is hardly any hard evidence available.
 Nonetheless, adverts for children’s hypnotherapy have started to appear on Netmums, the UK’s largest parenting website.
 The National Council for Hypnotherapy (NCH) said its 1,600 members had reported a rise in the number of youngsters being treated over the past three years.
-Word-of-mouth referrals passed from parent to parent seem to be the primary reason for the increase in the number of child clients and the majority are there for problems related to anxiety.
+Word-of-mouth referrals passed from parent to parent seem to be the primary reason for the increase in the number of child clients –word of mouth being the best accolade.

 I also sense there is something dodgy about hypnotherapists who do this sort of work without having had any experience in child psychology or working with children.
 Who checks their background?
 Do they have adequate insurance?
 Are they going to be working with the child on their own?

 Actually, a child should NEVER be left on their own with a hypnotherapist – not just because of the obvious fear for the child’s safety (although if you’re working online, this wouldn’t be a problem) but because the parent is the best person to communicate and explain a young child’s problems to the therapist.
 If the therapist feels that it might be more beneficial if the parent is not present, then another trusted adult could be there.

 Some qualified members of the medical profession say that many hypnotherapists are quacks.
 To be fair, some are, but there are also a lot of hypnotherapists who are very skilled at their job.
 The best have also been trained in other disciplines, such as counselling, and the very best have a much more rounded view of the human condition.